May 22, 1995: The day Thomas Muster conquered Rome

-On this day, May 22, 1995, Thomas Muster, ranked world No 10, defeated Sergi Bruguera, world No 7, in the final of the Italian Open.
-This final, which was unusually held on Monday due to rain delays, featured the two most feared clay-court players at the time, the Spaniard being the double defending champion at Roland-Garros, while the Austrian was on a winning streak that would take him all the way to the French Open crown.
+On this day, May 22, 1995, Thomas Muster, ranked No 10 in the world, defeated world No 7 Sergi Bruguera in the final of the Italian Open.
+This final, which was held on a Monday due to rain delays, featured the two most feared clay-court players at the time, the Spaniard being the double defending champion at Roland-Garros, while the Austrian was on a winning streak that would take him all the way to the French Open crown a few weeks later.

 That year, just after he beat Yannick Noah in the Miami semi-final, the Austrian was hit by a car and suffered serious knee damage.
 After surgery, he left an indelible image for tennis historians to savour when he was filmed hitting forehands while sitting on a bench with his leg wrapped in a cast.
 It became the very image of resilience.
 Muster’s unquenchable desire to regain his form served him well and he was back on the tour in 1990.

-Sergi Bruguera, born in 1971, made himself known to the general public at Roland-Garros in 1990, when he defeated world No 1 Stefan Edberg in the first round (6-4, 6-2, 6-1).
-A true clay-court specialist, he had claimed 14 titles throughout his career, only one of these on hard court, in Bordeaux, in 1993.
+Sergi Bruguera, born in 1971, made himself known to tennis fans at Roland-Garros in 1990, when he defeated world No 1 Stefan Edberg in the first round (6-4, 6-2, 6-1).
+A true clay-court specialist, he claimed 14 titles throughout his career, only one of them coming on hard court, in Bordeaux in 1993.
 He was the double defending champion at Roland-Garros, which he won in 1993 and 1994 (defeating Jim Courier first, and then Alberto Berasategui), and he had also triumphed twice in Monte-Carlo in 1991 and 1993.

 Bruguera mostly relied on heavy topspin off both wings, with western grips and a very consistent backhand which he almost never missed.
-His game was so defensive and suited for clay that he had skipped the grass season three times in six years.
-He was definitely one of the top clay-court specialists in the world at the time.
+His game was defensive and tailor-made for clay and he skipped the grass season three times in six years.
+He was undoubtedly one of the top clay-court specialists in the world at the time.